noteflakes/ripple/README.markdown

 ## Overriding default settings

-The settings used by Ripple to process the source files are merged from the different settings files (<code>ripple/lib/defaults.yml</code>, <code>_ripple.yml</code>, <code>_work.yml</code>, <code>_movement.yml</code>) and can further be overriden by supplying an <code>--opt</code> option to the command-line tool.
+The settings used by Ripple to process the source files are merged from the different settings files (<code>ripple/lib/defaults.yml</code>, <code>_ripple.yml</code>, <code>_work.yml</code>, <code>_movement.yml</code>) and can further be overriden by specifying an <code>--opt</code> switch:

     ripple BWV17 --opt "editor:Someone else but me"

 # Auto-regeneration mode

 Ripple can be put into auto-regeneration mode, in which it watches the source directory and process the specified files each time a file is saved in that directory.
-To use ripple in auto-regenration mode, add <code>auto:true</code> to your <code>_ripple.yml</code> file, or specify the <code>--auto</code> option for the command-line tool.
+To use ripple in auto-regenration mode, add <code>auto:true</code> to your <code>_ripple.yml</code> file, or specify the <code>--auto</code> switch:

     ripple BWV17 --auto

 # Proof mode

 Proof mode is similar to auto-regeneration mode, except that each time a file is changed or added, it is compiled into PDF (as a single movement and part) and opened in the background.
 This mode is very useful when entering parts.
-To use ripple in proof mode, add <code>proof:true</code> to your <code>_ripple.yml</code> file, or specify the <code>--proof</code> or <code>-P</code> option for the command-line tool.
+To use ripple in proof mode, add <code>proof:true</code> to your <code>_ripple.yml</code> file, or specify the <code>--proof</code> or <code>-P</code> switch:

+    ripple BWV17 -P

+# Compilation mode

+Compilation mode allows you to compile different pieces/movements into a single score or part.
+The compilation settings are defined in a YAML file.
+Here's a simple example:

+title: My First Ripple Compilation
+subtitle: Just Testing
+movements:
+  - work: bach/BWV1041
+    movement: 01-allegro
+  - work: bach/BWV1066
+    movement: "09-bourree-II"
+    score_breaks: 2
+    parts:
+      ira:
+        source: fagotto
+        breaks: 1
+parts:
+  ira:
+    source: continuo
+    clef: bass
+    hide_figures: true

+In order to process the compilation, use the <code>-c</code> switch:

+    ripple -c compilations/test

+When no parts are specified, Ripple will process all parts specified in the compilation file.
+As the example above shows, you can also control page breaks for individual parts and for the score.
+For more examples of usage look at [my own compilations](http://github.com/ciconia/music/tree/master/compilations/).

+## Ad-hoc compilations

+Ripple also lets you perform ad-hoc compilations without preparing a compilation file by using the <code>-C</code> switch:

+    ripple -C bach/BWV156 bach/BWV044 bach/BWV017

+If no parts are specified, only the score will be prepared.
+You can also compile specific movements by specifying them using the format <code>work#movement</code>.
+Ripple will also understand movement numbers instead of complete movement references:

+    ripple -C bach/BWV156#1 bach/BWV044#2

+You can also specify a title for the compilation by including the <code>-t</code> switch:

+    ripple -C -t "My own title" bach/BWV156#1 bach/BWV044#2

+# More ripple tips

+## Create a MIDI version of your score:

+    ripple bach/BWV017 -M

+## Open the rendered PDF file once it is ready:

+    ripple bach/BWV017 -o

+This also works for MIDI files:

+    ripple bach/BWV017 -M -o

+## Process only the score:

+    ripple bach/BWV017 -s

+## Process only the parts:

+    ripple bach/BWV017 --no-score

+## Process a specific part:

+    ripple bach/BWV017 -p continuo
+    ripple bach/BWV017 -p violino1,violino2

+## Process a specific movement:

+    ripple bach/BWV017 -m 01-coro